cudoventures/cudos-builders/readme.md

 ## tsl deployer

-The deployer contains only a readme file that explains how the server should be configured in order to suppost the Domain and TSL of sentry nodes.
-Currently this is has already been done for public testnet sentry nodes.
+The deployer contains only a readme file that explains how the server should be configured in order to support the Domain and TSL of sentry nodes.
+Currently this has already been done for public testnet sentry nodes.

 ## utils deployer